Cynamal/PML2020/README.md

 * first method is more likely to be similar to the wining score
 * I don't remember the state of second method.
 I tried so many combinations in here that and it's all blur right now

 Additionally I added my own cross validation method with usage example.
 It wasn't perfect but allowed me to get similar results as with test set on Kaggle.
-I implemented it later just for fun and to test myself at later stage (before we've got validation idea from Vladimir).
+I implemented it later just for fun and to test myself at later stage (before we've got validation from Vladimir).
 But I didn't use it while implementing the winning models.